zentralopensource/zentral/docs/configuration/django.md

 See [Static Files](https://docs.djangoproject.com/en/2.2/howto/static-files/)

-Zentral uses the [`django.contrib.staticfiles.storage.ManifestStaticFilesStorage`](https://docs.djangoproject.com/en/2.2/ref/contrib/staticfiles/#manifeststaticfilesstorage).
+By default, Zentral uses the [`ManifestStaticFilesStorage`](https://docs.djangoproject.com/en/2.2/ref/contrib/staticfiles/#manifeststaticfilesstorage).
 The [`collectstatic`](https://docs.djangoproject.com/en/2.2/ref/contrib/staticfiles/#collectstatic) command needs to be run to collect and prepare all the files, when [`django.DEBUG`](#djangodebug) is false.

+### `django.STATIC_WHITENOISE`

+Default: `False`

+Alternatively, [whitenoise](https://whitenoise.readthedocs.io/en/latest/) can be used to serve the static files directly from the web application.
+This is useful when Zentral is deployed behind a load balancer without `nginx` as reverse proxy.

 ### `django.STATIC_ROOT`